apache/iceberg/docs/spark/spark-queries.md

 Metadata tables, like `history` and `snapshots`, can use the Iceberg table name as a namespace.

-For example, to read from the `files` metadata table for `prod.db.table`, run:
+For example, to read from the `files` metadata table for `prod.db.table`:

 ```
 SELECT * FROM prod.db.table.files